XML - XPointer

 lively dog that loves to play and retrieve....</temperament>

-Note that the XML document above uses id attributes on each element we may want to link to!
+Note that the XML document above uses id attributes on each element!

-However, XPointer allows a shorthand form when linking to an element with an id.
-You can use the value of the id directly, like this: xlink:href="http://dog.com/dogbreeds.xml#Rottweiler"
+XPointer also allows a shorthand method for linking to an element with an id.
+You can use the value of the id directly, like this: xlink:href="http://dog.com/dogbreeds.xml#Rottweiler".

-The following XML document refers to information of the dog breed for each of my dogs :-), all through XLink and XPointer references:
+The following XML document contains links to more information of the dog breed for each of my dogs:

 Anton is my favorite dog.
 He has won a lot of.....

 Pluto is the sweetest dog on earth......